-Essential Element # 7: Preparatory Services (including career guidance) - All Tech Prep projects must provide preparatory services that assist all populations to participate in Tech Prep education programs.
-Preparatory services may take the form of career development and guidance activities and recruitment.
-Tech Prep will include activities to ensure that Tech Prep students have an opportunity to become aware of the full range of career options, will be able to make an informed career choices, and will be provided with opportunities to select a career focus.
-Individualized Career Plans (ICPs) are required in order to be a Tech Prep student Stage of Implementation: Provide your own assessment of the implementation stage of the (Please refer to the scale guidelines on page 1.) element.
+Essential Element # 7: Preparatory Services (including career guidance) - All T projects must provide preparatory services that assist all populations to participate in education programs.
+Preparatory services may take the form of career development guidance activities and recruitment.
+Tech Prep will include activities to ensure that f students have an opportunity to become aware of the full range of career options, wi make an informed career choices, and will be provided with opportunities to select a focus.
+Individualized Career Plans (ICPs) are required in order to be a Tech Prep st n Tech Prep and Fech Prep ill be able to a career udent Stage of Implementation : Provide your own assessment of the implementation stage of the (Please refer to the scale guidelines on page 1.) element.
 1. Not Begun 2.
 Planning 3.
 Development 4.
 Implementation Provide a rationale for your assessment of implementation: Quality of Element: 1.
 Poor 2.
 Fair 3.
 Good 4.
 Excellent Provide a rationale for your assessment of quality: Additional Comments and Recommendations: